nanoframework/nanoframework.github.io/content/building/cmake-presets.md

   - Set to `OFF` to signal that target does not have nanoBooter.
 - "USE_FPU" : **`OFF`**
   - Set to ON to enable FP usage.
 Depends on platform and MCU availability.
+- "GECKO_DEVICE_CLASS_VENDOR_DESCRIPTION_LENGTH" : **""**
+  - Set to a value <= 256 to override the allowed length of USB device class vendor description.
+Only available on Giant Gecko S1 platform.

 ## Updating from CMake Variants